Alainel27/Alainel27/README.md

 -  Forensics Tools
 -  Website Development

-   hroughout my academic journey, I strive to improve my communication skills and computer prowess for the future that awaits.
+Throughout my academic journey, I strive to improve my communication skills and computer prowess for the future that awaits.
 As much as I love computers, I also love space, piano, singing, nature, free diving, skating, snowboarding, gaming, drawing, reading and much more!

 👓 Have a look at my projects!!!

-📫 EMAIL ME alanzaharia52@gmail.com
+📫 EMAIL ME - alanzaharia52@gmail.com

 <h3 >👌 Connect with me through my LinkedIn!! :</h3>